SherG/sherrieg/content/blog/desantis-state-guard/index.md

 The Virginia Defense Force (VDF) was trained to set up mobile communications units for in-state National Guard deployments.
 This frees up some of the National Guard's time.

-In weather emergencies, such as severe winter storms or hurricanes, state guard troops may travel <a href="https://vdf.virginia.gov/2022/01/26/vdf-provides-logistics-support-during-vng-winter-storm-response/" target="blank">hundreds of miles</a> to load and transport equipment.
+In advance of weather emergencies, such as severe winter storms, state guard troops may travel hundreds of miles to load and transport equipment.
 This includes radio communications devices, chainsaws, state fuel cards, and food -- which are delivered to National Guard staging areas.

 During the height of the COVID-19 pandemic,